solo-io/gloo/docs/content/reference/usage_statistics.md

 ---
 title: Internal Usage Statistics
 weight: 40
-description: Gloo's usage stats collection
+description: Gloo Edge's usage stats collection
 ---

 ## Internal Usage Statistics

-We periodically collect usage data from instances of Gloo and `glooctl`.
+We periodically collect usage data from instances of Gloo Edge and `glooctl`.
 The details of this collection can be found [here](https://github.com/solo-io/reporting-client).
 Briefly, the data that is collected includes: